anyaevostinar/anyaevostinar.github.io/classes/257-w26/lab-database1.md

 ### Step 3: Log in to `stearns`

-In the Terminal, type
+In the Terminal, type (change to your Carleton username)
 ```bash
 ssh YOUR_USER_NAME@stearns.mathcs.carleton.edu
 ```

-and then your password.
+and then your **Carleton** password.
 This is where you will be running your code going forward.

 ### Step 4: Getting set up
-Accept the Database Lab Git Classroom assignment through Moodle and clone the starter repository onto `stearns` as you usually do:
+Accept the Database Lab Git Classroom assignment through Moodle and clone the starter repository onto `stearns` as you usually do.
+You will need to enter the PAT that you made at the start of class for your password:

 ```bash
 git clone [URL of repository]